import CalculusWithJulia

 (Uniqueness follows as suppose \(p\) and \(q\) satisfy the above, then \((p-q)(x) = 0\) at each of the \(x_i\) and is of degree \(n\) or less, so must be the \(0\) polynomial.
 Existence comes by construction.
 See the Lagrange basis in the questions.)

 Solving this with SymPy is tractable.
-A comprehension is used below to create the \(3\) equations; the zip function is a simple means to iterate over \(2\) or more iterables simultaneously:
+A generator is used below to create the three equations:

 SymPy.@syms a b c xs[0:2] ys[0:2]